ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 Screenshot of replaced instance
 ![alt text](assets/517.png)

-*We started ECO fixes at wns -23.9000 and now we stand at wns -22.6173 we reduced around 1.2827 ns of violation*
+- **We started ECO fixes at wns -23.9000 and now we stand at wns -22.6173 we reduced around 1.2827 ns of violation**

-#### 11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
+#### 11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts

 Now to insert this updated netlist to PnR flow and we can use `write_verilog` and overwrite the synthesis netlist but before that we are going to make a copy of the old old netlist